What Happens If I Travel or Move While Awaiting My Adjustment of Status Interview?

 Print a copy of the confirmation result page for your records.
 It will show the date and time the form was filed, and will contain a USCIS confirmation number.

 If you are not in one of these special categories but simply prefer to file your AR-11 by regular mail (or if you find you have no choice, because the system has glitches and gives you error messages), that's okay.
-You should fill the Form AR-11 out, sign it, and mail it to the address shown on the form.
-When mailing the AR-11, it's best to use certified, registered, or some other form of return-receipt or tracked mail and retain copies of what you sent and proof of mailing.
+The blank AR-11 form is available online at the USCIS website.
+Fill it out, sign it, and mail it to the address shown on the form.
+It's best to use certified, registered, or some other form of return-receipt or tracked mail and retain copies of what you sent and proof of mailing.

-If you mail your AR-11, however, you will still have to notify the USCIS interviewing office of your address change.
+Even if you mail your AR-11, however, you will still have to notify the USCIS interviewing office of your address change.
 Do this by calling its Contact Center at 1-800-375-5283.
 For TTY (deaf or hard of hearing), call 1-800-767-1833.

-There are exceptions to the general rule that traveling abroad without advance parole will abandon your adjustment of status application.
+There are exceptions to the general rule that traveling abroad without Advance Parole will abandon your adjustment of status application.
 One is if you arrived in the United States on a K-3 visa (a so-called "fiancé visa" designed especially for already married couples).
 People with K-3 visas can use these to reenter the United States as many times as they like until a decision has been made on their green card application.

-To protect yourself (if you don't have a K-3, H, or L visa), ask USCIS for advance permission to leave (called "Advance Parole") and come back by filing Form I-131.
+To protect yourself from your adjustment application being cancelled by your departure (if you don't have a K-3, H, or L visa), ask USCIS for advance permission to leave ("Advance Parole") and come back by filing Form I-131.
 You can either file the Advance Parole application together with your adjustment of status application, or you can file it separately later, along with proof that your adjustment of status application has already been filed.
 Once you've received Advance Parole, your adjustment of status application, including its place in line, will be preserved if you leave the United States.
 Your trip shouldn't delay the processing of your application, either.

 On the I-131, you should ask for a multiple-entry Advance Parole document, so that you can take as many trips outside the country as might become necessary while you're waiting for your green card to be approved.